TootArd: Laissez Passer (2017)

+Migrant Birds (2020)

+In 2020, TootArd released their 3rd international album Migrant Birds.
+Like Laissez Passer, the album touches on themes regarding the inhabitants of the Golan Heights.

 Musical style

 The band's style is mixed.
 Their first album, Nuri Andaburi, is heavily inspired by reggae music.
 Their second album, Laissez Passer, combines Tuareg style with psychedelic rock.
+In their 3rd album Migrant Birds, a disco sound is utilized, incorporating quarter-tone synth leads into their album.
+This is achieved with a Yamaha PSR-62 Oriental Model.
 In general, the band refers to their style as "mountain rock reggae", in reference to their limestone mountainside hometown.